-One way or another, people are dying.
-Human deaths are already on the increase due to historic high temperatures from the more obvious effects of climate change, but as This callousness to the cost of life in pursuit of progress is we've covered before, this climate catastrophe we find ouralso a factor in the mining and waste disposal that precedes selves in also means more devastating storms, increased competition for less resources, and an increased likelihood and follows the power plant stage of nuclear energy.
-Many of global pandemics too.
-We are floundering in a global Diné people in the American Southwest, among others, extinction moment while politicians and their economies have been involved in protest of the "nuclear colonialism" that is part and parcel of this process quite recently - makcontinue to fail in protecting almost any populace.
-They are ing statements against a fast-tracked nuclear waste disposliterally invested in maintaining business as usual. al site in New Mexico as recently as last month.
+This callousness to the cost of life in pursuit of progress is also a factor in the mining and waste disposal that precedes and follows the power plant stage of nuclear energy.
+Many Diné people in the American Southwest, among others, have been involved in protest of the "nuclear colonialism" that is part and parcel of this process quite recently - making statements against a fast-tracked nuclear waste disposal site in New Mexico as recently as last month.

-Self-sufficiency isn't really an individual effort.
-Whatever methods we learn for survival (gardening, foraging, hunt-The Olga Cell of the Informal Anarchist Federation took a different route in addressing such callousness in May ing, building, etc.), they are only improved by sharing those skills and resources with others.
-No matter what stage of 2012, when they shot a nuclear executive in the knee afhuman existence we think of, there is most commonly an ter he made dismissive remarks following the Fukushima human interdependence at play, within a larger interdedisaster.
-Nicola Gai has since been released for being the pendence with the rest of the natural world - and we should get-away driver in the shooting of Roberto Adinolfi, while Alfredo Cospito continues penning incendiary texts from never forget that we are not separate from that. within the prison walls.
-Adinolfi worked for the Italian con-That doesn't mean prefigurative social aid projects as cardglomerate that became Leonardo, which owns a vast array of military-industrial subsidiaries like the AugstaWestland Philadelphia Corporation, tech companies like ELSAG North America (which produces "automated license plate readers" that the Philadelphia Police and Parking Authorities use on their vehicles), and less obviously affronting companies like Fiat, as we reported on in February 2020.★
+The Olga Cell of the Informal Anarchist Federation took a different route in addressing such callousness in May 2012, when they shot a nuclear executive in the knee after he made dismissive remarks following the Fukushima disaster.
+Nicola Gai has since been released for being the get-away driver in the shooting of Roberto Adinolfi, while Alfredo Cospito continues penning incendiary texts from within the prison walls.
+Adinolfi worked for the Italian conglomerate that became Leonardo, which owns a vast array of military-industrial subsidiaries like the AugstaWestland Philadelphia Corporation, tech companies like ELSAG North America (which produces "automated license plate readers" that the Philadelphia Police and Parking Authorities use on their vehicles), and less obviously affronting companies like Fiat, as we reported on in February 2020.

-Graffiti along Schuylkill Bike Path (approximately 8' x 90')
+Graffiti along Schuylkill Bike Path (approximately 8'x 90')